antonsjava/charmap/README.md

     );
 ```
 This example combine
- - CE2Ascii mapper
+ - CE2Ascii mapper.
-	- mapper mapping slash, backslash and space into underline and remoces some special chars
+ - Mapper mapping slash, backslash and space into underline and remoces some special chars.
- - maper which removes all none ascii chars.
+ - Maper which removes all none ascii chars.

 ## CE2Ascii and EE2Ascii